andy39866821/DataStructure-output-compare/README.md

 YOU SHOULD NAMED YOUR clique output file AS clique_cmp.txt.

-then you will get a FILE
+then you will get a FILE with the result

 ``` file
 compare_result.txt